 - Some 94 percent of respondents back initiatives to share financial intelligence/information on specific cases and on compliance best practice.

-In March 2018, Thomson Reuters commissioned a global financial crime survey to build a truly holistic picture of bribery and corruption, money laundering, fraud, theft, cybercrime, and slave labor/human trafficking.
+In March 2018, we commissioned a global financial crime survey to build a truly holistic picture of bribery and corruption, money laundering, fraud, theft, cybercrime, and slave labor/human trafficking.

 We generated feedback and insights from well over 2,300 senior managers of large organizations, both publicly listed and privately owned, across 19 countries.